Best known for:

 Sue Nelson is best known for being the BBC’s science and environment correspondent.

-She delivered a TV report on the dangers of exotic pets.
+She delivered a TV report on the danger of exotic pets with a python draped around her neck.
 Her online banking expose for Newsnight resulted in major banks and building societies reassessing their security measures.

-Nelson was presenter of Formula Five on BBC Radio 5 from 1990 to 1994 and is co-author of How to Clone the Perfect Blonde.
+She has been awarded both the Association of British Science Writers’ Award and a BT Technology Journalist Award.
+Sue was also the presenter of Formula Five on BBC Radio 5 from 1990 to 1994 and is the co-author of How to Clone the Perfect Blonde.